Belton High School remains closed Thursday - NewsBreak

 Counseling services will be provided by Belton ISD counseling services staff or local mental health providers.
 Bilingual services will also be available.
 Sessions will typically be 30 minutes.

-Parents who are driving their students to Belton High School were advised they would need to remain on-site to provide transportation home.
+Parents who are driving their student to Belton High School were advised they would need to remain on-site to provide transportation home.

 The district also advised that STAAR EOC testing would resume the week of May 9.
 Advanced placement testing will resume May 17 – 20, and May 25.
 The SAT Exam has been rescheduled for Saturday, May 21 at Belton High School.